arbor-sim/arbor/doc/index.rst

 Features
 --------

-We are actively developing Arbor, improving performance and adding features.
+We are actively developing `Arbor <https://github.com/eth-cscs/arbor>`_, improving performance and adding features.
 Some key features include:

     * Optimized back ends for CUDA, KNL and AVX2 intrinsics.